 When we bought our new oval marquee pavilion from Panther Pavilions, we thought, 'This is the bees knees!'.
-Then we set it up at Lilies War and thought, 'This is a really white, plan pavilion!'
+Then we set it up at Lilies War and thought, 'This is a really white, plain pavilion!'
 Our pavilions prior to this were red and white striped, which we really enjoyed.
 So set decided it was time to embark on our first pavilion painting project.
-This year we've painted the top of our pavilion red and gold.
-Next year we'll paint the walls to match.
+So in 2016 we painted the top of our pavilion red and gold.
+We haven't yet decided if we're going to paint the walls yet or not.
 We used 16th c. and other period sources as the inspiration for our design choices (see next page).
-The photo below is our initial pavilion design-at the time we're preparing this handout, we do not have a photo of our newly painted pavilion.